frankbria/email-assistant/docs/user-stories.md

 > **so that** tasks have predictable fields even if emails are partial, malformed, or forwarded.

 ### 🛠️ TASK
-- Define a clear mapping from EmailMessage fields to AssistantTask fields at the time of creation.
+- Define a clear mapping from EmailMessage fields to AssistantTask fields at the time of creation:
+  - `sender`: use `email.sender` or default to "Unknown Sender"
+  - `subject`: use `email.subject` or default to "(No Subject)"
+  - `summary`: if `email.body` is empty, use the subject; otherwise generate `"{subject}: {snippet}"` where `snippet` is the first 100 characters of the body with an ellipsis
+  - `context`: determined by the AI or rule-based classifier
+  - `actions`: use provided actions list or default to `["Reply", "Forward", "Archive"]`
+  - `status`: default to "pending"

 ### 🌟 INPUTS
 - `EmailMessage` object containing: